UPDATED: AUGUST 12, 2023 | 1 MIN READ

 Remember that it’s a small insurance company that works primarily through independent insurance agents and caters to high-risk drivers.
 So its best rate might be slightly higher than other insurance providers.

-If you don’t need non-standard insurance, choosing a larger company that writes standard insurance policies, like American Family Insurance or USAA (if you’re a military family), might be your best option.
+If you don’t need non-standard insurance or you need the best insurance for gig workers, choosing a larger company that writes standard insurance policies, like American Family Insurance or USAA (if you’re a military family), might be your best option.

 AssuranceAmerica only offers auto insurance coverage in these 10 states: